vulcanize/vulcanizedb/libraries/shared/factories/README.md

 ## Summary

-To create a transformer for a contract event, we need to create entities to unpack the raw log into, models to represent the final data structure, a converter to mediate this unpacking and conversion between entities to models, a repository to write these models to Postres, db migrations to accommodate these models in Postgres, and a TransformerInitializer to export the configured transformer and load it as a plugin to the `compose` or `composeAndExecute` commands.
-Note that these commands also need a .toml config file, as described in the [main readme](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/README.md#composeandexecute-configuration)
+To create a transformer for a contract event we need to create entities for unpacking the raw log, models to represent the final data structure, a converter to mediate this unpacking and conversion between entities to models, a repository to write these models to Postgres, db migrations to accommodate these models in Postgres, and a TransformerInitializer to export the configured transformer and load it as a plugin to the `compose` or `composeAndExecute` commands as described in the [main readme](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/README.md#composeandexecute-configuration).